Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Astral Dreadnought.md

 "languages": ""
 "cr": "21"
 "traits":
-- "desc": "The dreadnought's eye creates an area of antimagic, as in the [antimagic\
+- "desc": "The dreadnought's eye creates an area of antimagic, as in the [[5.
+Mechanics/Spells/Antimagic Field.md|antimagic\
-    \ field](compendium/spells/antimagic-field.md) spell, in a 150-foot cone.
+    \ field]] spell, in a 150-foot cone.
 At the\
     \ start of each of its turns, it decides which way the cone faces.
 The cone doesn't\
     \ function while the eye is closed or while the dreadnought is [[/5.
 Mechanics/Rules/Conditions.md#blinded|blinded]]."
   "name": "Antimagic Cone"